shubhamjain148/gmail2Notion/README.md

 Get your emails from gmail which have specific labels into notion and create a reading list out of your newsletter, subscriptions and other things.

+## Before using

+The project uses [simplegmail](https://github.com/jeremyephron/simplegmail) to connect to your gmail account.

+Follow the [getting started](https://github.com/jeremyephron/simplegmail#getting-started) section of that repo to setup connection with gmail

 ## How to use

 - To get started, first create a filter for the emails which you want to move and add specific labels to emails in those filters